 Excellent Career Preparation

 The Massage Therapy program can be completed in one year of evening classes.
-By adding a few extra weekend classes, you can also earn your Chiropractic Assistant Certificate (available at our Lombard campus only).

 The massage therapy programs at National University provide thorough training in every area necessary to practice successfully as a professional massage therapist.
 The curriculum provides you with a solid grounding in anatomy and physiology, includes study of massage theory and history, and offers extensive training in clinical massage as well as business practices and ethics.
 You will be prepared for immediate work in any health care setting or for self-employment.